 Single walled carbon nanotube can be used for delivery of nucleic acids for gene therapy and has the ability to overcome the problems by other viral and non-viral platforms.
 SWCNT are able to readily transport gene therapy into primary human cells such as white blood cells therefore can replace viral vectors

-EBI is conducting research on the use of carbon nanotubes for the delivery of oligonucleotides and large biomolecules to progress the technology through preclinical development, by collaborating with research programs at major medical centers, universities and pharm companies.
+Ensysce is conducting research on the use of carbon nanotubes for the delivery of oligonucleotides and large biomolecules to progress the technology through preclinical development, by collaborating with research programs at major medical centers, universities and pharm companies.

-EBI is looking to accelerate these research programs through outside collaborations, as an avenue to move this novel delivery platform rapidly into the clinic.
+Ensysce is looking to accelerate these research programs through outside collaborations, as an avenue to move this novel delivery platform rapidly into the clinic.